Labs64/netlicensing.io/_posts/2017-04-24-labs64-netlicensing-2-3-7-is-out.md

 Major changes in this release:

-* Effective January 1, 2015, the [telecommunications, broadcasting and electronic services regulations](http://ec.europa.eu/taxation_customs/business/vat/telecommunications-broadcasting-electronic-services_en){:target="_blank"} have changed, and the new regulations are mandatory for all businesses which are providing digital goods and services to EU residents.
-In order to comply with the new regulations and minimize the impact of the changes on you as a software vendor, we’ve introduced **VAT / Sales tax support** in NetLicensing Shop.
+* Effective January 1, 2015, the [telecommunications, broadcasting and electronic services regulations](http://ec.europa.eu/taxation_customs/business/vat/telecommunications-broadcasting-electronic-services_en){:target="_blank"} have changed, and are mandatory for all businesses which are providing digital goods and services to EU residents.
+In order to comply with the new regulations and minimize the impact of the changes on you as a software vendor, we’ve introduced **VAT / Sales Tax support** in NetLicensing Shop.
 * **Licenses transfer** between licensees allows flexible assets reassignment and is a perfect instrument for delivering new licenses to existing customers when stateless integration of external e-Commerce systems via [NetLicensing Gateway](https://github.com/Labs64/NetLicensing-Gateway){:target="_blank"} is used.
 * As usual, we've implemented many improvements and bug fixes across all NetLicensing components: *Core*, *Management Console*, *Shop*, *Gateway*, *Client Libraries*, and *Documentation*.